Social media is a key tool in our University’s marketing strategy. It assists us in engaging, connecting and collaborating with our communities.

 Contact our Student HQ team via Messenger if you have any queries or concerns.

 Already a student at Federation?

-To find out what's happening on campus, get important alerts and other info follow our Current students page if you're studying at:
+To find out what's happening on campus, receive important alerts, and other student-related information follow the Current Students Facebook page.

 During an emergency or critical incident, please follow us on Facebook

 Follow @FedUniAustralia on Twitter and follow conversations with researchers and academics, our global engagement team, students on campus and more.

 During an emergency or critical incident please follow us on Facebook

 Take a virtual tour of life at Federation University on YouTube

 Know your rights, and responsibilities